benchristel/lexica/src/ogtrta-wordlist.md

 Possessives and demonstratives, on the other hand, _can_ be expressed as modifiers.
 Precedents exist in many natural languages: English ("for the sake **of them**"), Italian ("_la **mia** famiglia_"), and Welsh ("_y bore **'ma**_"), for instance.
 Note that in each of these cases, the modifier can coexist with the definite article.

-#### "every" / "all"
+### "every" / "all" / "none" as modifiers

+Since determiners cannot be used with pronouns, a periphrastic construction is needed to express e.g. "all of them".

-- `1SG DIST see1 3ANPL be1#M every being` "I saw all of them" (lit: "I saw them every one")
+- `1SG DIST see1 every being of1#M 3ANPL` "I saw all of them" (lit: I saw every one of them)

-## Plural Markers

-The morphological plural markers are mostly used with indefinite nouns.
-When applied to definite nouns, they have a partitive meaning: "many of the inhabitants (plural)," "a few of the houses (paucal)," "all of the stars" (class plural)"

-- `#PL` Plural
-- `#PAU` Paucal
-- `#CLS` Class Plural

-There is a separate plural definite article for definite plural nouns without a partitive meaning:

-- `DEFPL tree` "the trees"

-This apparent complication is actually an elegant solution to an asymmetry: there can be no partitive plural form of an indefinite noun.
-For instance, we can say:

-- "I saw the trees"
-- "I saw (some) trees"
-- "I saw some of the trees"

-But not:

-- \*"I saw some of some trees"

-OGTRTA makes this restriction explicit in the syntax, by providing separate singular and plural definite articles, but no indefinite article.
-When combined with a morphological plural, the plural definite article has a partitive meaning.
-There is no way to get a partitive meaning from an indefinite form.

-- "I saw the trees" `1SG DIST see1 DEFPL tree`
+`NEGDET` uses a different paraphrase:

-- "I saw (some) trees" `1SG DIST see1 tree#PL`
-- "I saw some of the trees" `1SG DIST see1 DEFPL tree#PL`
+- `1SG DIST see1 NEGDET being of1#M 3ANPL` "I saw none of them"

 ## Prepositions